Temperature-Dependent Dielectric Function of Calcium Fluoride: First--Principles Calculations

 In this section, we discuss the zero-temperature optical spectra of CaF$_2$ obtained using TDDFT and the random phase approximation (RPA) \cite{OnReRu2002,Ul2012,UlYa2015} to compare with the experimental data.
 We mention that there exist several earlier calculations of the optical spectra of CaF$_2$ \cite{GaEtAl1992,BeSh1999,MaRo2007}; however, these studies do not cover the broad energy range of interest here (up to 50 eV) and generally do not agree too well with the available experimental data.

-The Kohn-Sham band structures of fcc CaF$_2$ were obtained using the Perdew--Burke--Ernzerhof (PBE) functional~\cite{PeBuEr1996} within the {\tt Quantum Espresso} package~\cite{QUANTUM_ESPRESSO}, implementing a plane-wave basis and optimized norm-conserving Vanderbilt pseudopotentials \cite{Ha2013}.
+The Kohn--Sham band structures of fcc CaF$_2$ were obtained using the Perdew--Burke--Ernzerhof (PBE) functional~\cite{PeBuEr1996} within the {\sc Quantum Espresso} package~\cite{QUANTUM_ESPRESSO}, implementing a plane-wave basis and optimized norm-conserving Vanderbilt pseudopotentials \cite{Ha2013}.
 We used the experimental lattice constant $10.424$\,a.u. \cite{HaFi1981} and a $16 \times 16 \times 16$ $k$-point grid.

 The resulting band structure and electronic density of states (DOS) are shown in Fig. \ref{fig7}.
-The energy dispersion was computed along the high-symmetry path $\Gamma-X-S-Y-\Gamma$ in the first Brillouin zone, revealing a direct band gap which was adjusted to the experimental value of $11.84$\,eV using scissors operators \cite{LeAl1989}, setting the Fermi level as the reference energy (0 eV).
+The energy dispersion was computed along the high-symmetry path $\Gamma-X-S-Y-\Gamma$ in the first Brillouin zone, revealing a direct band gap which was adjusted to the experimental value of $12.10$\,eV~\cite{Ru1972,ChZhGuRo2022} using scissors operators \cite{LeAl1989}, setting the Fermi level as the reference energy (0 eV).
 The strongly insulating nature of CaF$_2$ is reflected in the flat dispersions of the occupied bands.
 The 6 bands right below the valence band edge originate from the $2p$ electrons of F; the lower lying valence bands come from the $3s$ and $2p$ electrons of Ca and the $2s$ electrons of~F. The lowest conduction bands originate from the $3s$ and $3d$ levels of Ca and the $3s$ levels of F.